Skip to main content

 Tell HMRC when the company starts doing business.
 You must do this within 3 months of starting your tax accounting period.
 HMRC treats actions like buying, selling, advertising, renting property, or employing someone as signs you have started.
 In practice, do not wait for the first paid invoice if trading activity has already begun.

 Put those dates into your filing calendar now, before deadlines start stacking up.
 Track first accounts, annual accounts, Corporation Tax payment, the Company Tax Return, and the confirmation statement in one place.
-Add current HMRC timing, after verification, to any reusable templates.
+Use the same calendar to recheck HMRC timing before each filing cycle.

 Decide how you will pay yourself before money leaves the company account.
 If you will run salary, set up PAYE so payments and deductions are reported to HMRC on or before each payday.
 If you will take dividends, keep the supporting records in order so payments are reflected correctly in the books.